kryptogo/jobs/README.md

 - 1+ years experience in Consumer Banking, Digital Banking background preferred
 - Strong analytical skills, detail-oriented
 - Passion & Knowledge of cryptocurrency and blockchain technologies is a must

-#### Product Intern

-**2-3 days/week, at least 6-month employment, senior students are welcome**

-Cobinhood is looking for young and motivated talents to join our fast growing product team.
-You will work with our world-class product development/ operation folks directly, together, we will reshape the world of internet with Blockchain technology and  Cryptocurrencies!
-Your major responsibilities are as followed:

-**Responsibilities**:

-- Collect & analysis our competitors, impact our strategies by deeply understand the world of crypto exchanges
-- Being the member & foundation of user interviews, compose interview outlines and analysis the outcomes
-- Gather and model metrics with real data through analytic platforms

-**Essential Requirements**:

-- Familiar with any of wireframe tools
-- Passionate with Cryptocurrencies, Blockchain technologies
-- You hold some cryptocurrencies, or you are one of the traders
-- You have a solid background, or great enthusiasm in Information technology or Financial related fields

 ---